 ASP.NET MVC TreeMap control provides support to drill the parent items to have a more detailed look at their child items.

-Use legends to add additional information for interpreting a TreeMap with various colors, shapes, or other identifiers.
-It provides two types of legends: default and interactive.
+Use legend to add additional information for interpreting a TreeMap with various colors, shapes, or other identifiers.
+It provides two types of legend: default and interactive.

 The ASP.NET MVC TreeMap control provides two types of legend, default and interactive.